mlbiche/vhmavi-website/README.md

 * *vhmavi-full-width-img* : a container for image that occupies the full width of the screen.
 It is used in different web pages.
 * *vhmavi-header* : the web page header component, containing the school name and logo and the menu.
 It is included in each page.
 * *vhmavi-phone-input* : a custom phone input component that provides a basic validation function for phone numbers.
 It is used in the *donation-sponsor-form* component.
-* *vhmavi-postal-code-input* : a custom postal code input component that provides a basic validation function for postal codes.
+* *vhmavi-post-code-input* : a custom post code input component that provides a basic validation function for post codes.
 It is used in the *donation-sponsor-form* component.
 * *vhmavi-txt-img-shared-row* : a container for rows shared between text and image.
 The image occupies all the free space, without any margin.
 It is used in different web pages.
 * *volunteer* : component specific to the page *volunteer.php*.
 It is its form.